-The Health Education 5-12 major prepares professionals to teach in the public or private school setting in grades 5-12 according to licensure standards determined by the Minnesota Board of Teaching and by the National Council for the Accreditation of Teacher Education.
+The B.A. in Health Education 5-12 prepares you to teach grades 5-12 in public or private schools according to licensure standards determined by the Minnesota Board of Teaching and by the National Council for the Accreditation of Teacher Education.

 Why should I study health education?